AdamMeyers/Web-of-Law/Web_of_Law_manual_rule_IE_and_citation_graph_scripts/README.txt

 verdict or the binding opinion); and cases that have been grouped together -- while originally separate cases, they were later merged into one case and a decision was given to the whole set.

+IV.
+Notes about Manual Annotation

+1) There will be a separate directory having to do with manual annotation, including a README.

+2) Note that due to idiosyncrasies of the MAE program, and possibly of XML in general, the quotations posed a problem.
+By beginning and ending with quotation marks, quoted text complicates recognition of xml attributes.
+Given a feature value pair: feature=""abcdefg hijk"", it is necessary to choose the correct instance of a quotation marks (") as delimiters.
+To simplify this problem, the pre-processor substitutes the inside quotation mark (") with the following character («).
+Post-processing should be prepared to handle this character correctly (e.g., subsituting a "; or substituting a &quot; as appropriate).